mckeed/Documentation/device-type-developers-guide/definition-metadata.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Z-Wave fingerprints used to be based on the format used for ZigBee, but there is now a new format that is preferred.
-You may see the original fingerprints on older device handlers; see below for information on the legacy format.
+You may see the original fingerprints on older Device Handlers; see below for information on the legacy format.

 The best place to start is to add your device to SmartThings and look for the *Raw Description* in its details view in the SmartThings developer tools.